Herzliya railway station: History

 As part of the Route 531 project the station was greatly expanded.
 Platform exits were added leading directly to the pedestrian bridge across the tracks located in the northern end of the station, the existing side platform was converted to an island platform, and a new island platform was built east of the existing platforms.
 After these works, which effectively doubled the size of the station, it contains a total of three island platforms serving a total of six tracks, tying with Tel Aviv Central for the largest number of platforms in Israel.
 The additional platforms are necessary in order to accommodate the additional trains the station will serve on the Sharon Railway loop and as the terminus of trains which use the Tel Aviv–Jerusalem railway.

-Currently, entry to the station is possible from east of the tracks but in the future entry from the west will be built as well, including a new 290-space parking lot to be constructed west of the station, supplementing the existing eastern lot.
+Currently, entry to the station is possible from east of the tracks and a new entry, including a new 290-space parking lot is under construction west of the station, supplementing the existing eastern lot.